TEAMMATES/teammates/devdocs/settingUp.md

    After some time, you should see this message on the console `Build Successful`.
    The dev server is now ready to serve requests at `http://localhost:8888`.
    To stop the server, simply run `./gradlew appengineStop`.
+The complete gradle task reference can be found [here](/devdocs/gradle.md).

 3. Modify main config files. {These are not under revision control because their content vary from developer to developer}.
    * `src/main/resources/build.properties`<br>